 Henrik Widerståhl is the Deputy Managing Director of Ports of Stockholm since 2006.
 Henrik graduated from Stockholm School of Economics in 1983 and has since held a number of senior management positions in different companies.
 Among them 14 years with Scandinavian Airlines, mainly in marketing, sales and product development.
 During this period he was based in Stockholm, Jeddah and London.
 After SAS, Henrik joined a management consultancy firm where he was responsible for a business unit, Strategy and Business development.
 Before joining the port Henrik Widerståhl worked as Vice President for Svenska Spel, a state owned gaming company.

 Port business is now undergoing great changes.
 Growing volumes, bigger ships and sustainability are some of the factors that affect the future.
 That is why Henrik Widerståhl is highly involved in the port`s large construction projects where Ports of Stockholm invests in total eight hundred millions euros in three of the group´s ports.

 Henrik, who lives in Stockholm, is married and has three children.

 One of the leading marine consultancy companies in Denmark specialising in ferry design and interiors, maritime risk assessment, the Polar Code and green propulsion technologies.

 In 2010 elected Secretary General of Danish Society for Naval Architecture and Marine Engineering and recently recommended as fellow of the Royal Institute of Naval Architects in London.

-He holds a number of positions on international boards and committees, e.g. board member of DNV Ferry Committee and member of Interferry, where he is active in the World Ferry Safety Committee and represents the organisation at IMO in London.
+He holds a number of positions on international boards and committees, e.g. a member of DNV Ferry Committee and board member of Interferry, where he is active in the World Ferry Safety Committee and represents the organisation at IMO in London.